National CASA's 2012 Annual Report spotlights CASA programs' accomplishments.

 Read the report

-In addition to supporting a network of 933 CASA programs throughout the country, the National CASA Association advocates for abused and neglected children on the national level by working with elected officials and government agencies, and by partnering with other national child welfare organizations.
+In addition to supporting a network of 951 CASA/GAL programs throughout the country, the National CASA Association advocates for abused and neglected children on the national level by working with elected officials and government agencies, and by partnering with other child welfare organizations.

-Included below are highlights of legislative issues that are of interest to the CASA/GAL network, including links to other sources of information.
-Contact Ashley Lantz with questions or to receive additional background.
+Included below are highlights of legislative issues that are of interest to the CASA/GAL network.
+Contact Ashley Lantz, director of public policy, for more information.

 FY 2015 Appropriations